gsmainclusivetechlab/mmapi-android-sdk/docs/merchantPayment/createRefundTransaction.Readme.md

-# Create A Refund Transaction
+# Create a Transaction

-Create a refund request with transaction parameter
+`Here, createRefundTransaction() creates a POST request to /transactions/type/adjustment`

+> `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a given transaction type passed via the URL.`

 ```java